Protection comes through connection

 Making it happen

-This vision for a Child Connection System is set out in the collaborative report Supporting Children and Families to Flourish, our partnership with the James Martin Institute for Public Policy.
+This vision for a Child Connection System is set out in the collaborative report Supporting Children and Families to Flourish, our partnership with the Australian Public Policy Institute.

 The report brings existing work together, drawing on policy experts, practitioners, First Nation-led organisations, lived experience and frontline workers.
 Over 100 research papers and case studies from Australia and beyond provide a strong evidence base for programs and practices that prioritise relationships.